dang1412/ccex-api/README.md

 - Support for both Nodejs and Browser environments.
 - Modular structure make sure you include minimum code as you need (especially for client side application).
 - Option to bypass cors request problem in browser with [proxy](https://github.com/Rob--W/cors-anywhere).
-- More to come: Tradingview datafeed, private rest api with api/secret key...
+- More to come: Tradingview realtime datafeed, private rest api with api/secret key...

 # Prequisite
  - Using crypto to sign private request requrie node 10.